argoproj/argo-workflows/docs/configure-artifact-repository.md

 | Raw | Yes | No | 5% |
 | S3 | Yes | Yes | 86% |

-The actual repository used by a workflow is determined the following order of precedence:
+The actual repository used by a workflow is choose by the following rules:

 1. Anything explicitly configured using [Artifact Repository Ref](artifact-repository-ref.md).
 This is the most flexible, safe, and secure option.
 3. From a config map named `artifact-repositories` with the key `default` in the workflow's namespace.